Starkville to Meridian - Serving Central and East Mississippi

 Ready to Build Your Fence?

-Fortenberry Project Solutions is a fence company serving Winston County Mississippi from our headquarters in Starkville.
-We build and repair fences from neighborhoods around downtown Louisville's Park Street and Columbus Avenue Historic District to acreage out by Legion State Park and the Nanih Waiya mound site in the southern part of the county.
-Winston County's North Central Hills terrain means rolling ground that sheds water fast on ridges but stays soft in creek bottoms after heavy storms, and we plan post setting and gate bracing for both conditions.
-For homeowners inside Louisville city limits, fencing often ties to the city zoning ordinance-including a corner-visibility restriction within 20 feet of an intersection in certain districts.
-Outside city limits near Noxapater and Nanih Waiya, practical constraints are usually property lines, equipment-access gates, and how the loamy soil behaves on slopes rather than any HOA review process.
+Wherever you are in Winston County, if you need a fence built or repaired, we can be there.
+Fortenberry Project Solutions works out of Starkville and covers the whole county - from the neighborhoods around downtown Louisville's Park Street and Columbus Avenue Historic District to acreage out by Legion State Park and the Nanih Waiya mound site in the south.
+The North Central Hills terrain out here means rolling ground that sheds water fast on the ridges but stays soft in the creek bottoms after a heavy storm, so we plan your post setting and gate bracing for both (more on that below).
+If you're inside Louisville, your fence often ties to the city zoning ordinance - including a corner-visibility restriction within 20 feet of an intersection in certain districts - and outside the limits near Noxapater and Nanih Waiya, the things that shape your fence are usually property lines, equipment-access gates, and how the loamy soil behaves on slopes rather than any HOA review.
+We'll walk your property, sort out which applies, and give you a straight estimate.

-We serve homeowners and landowners across Louisville for in-town residential and small commercial fence projects, Cedar Bluff and the Tibbee area for larger lots and rural homesteads, Noxapater for small-town residential and light farm fence on the edges of town plus driveway and equipment gates, and Nanih Waiya in the southern part of the county for livestock boundaries, hunting-property perimeters, and access control on long runs of uneven ground.
+We build for homeowners and landowners all over the county: in Louisville, in-town residential and small commercial projects; around Cedar Bluff and the Tibbee area, larger lots and rural homesteads; in Noxapater, small-town residential and light farm fence on the edges of town plus driveway and equipment gates; and down toward Nanih Waiya in the south, livestock boundaries, hunting-property perimeters, and access control on long runs of uneven ground.

-In Winston County, the permitting process depends on whether your property is inside an incorporated municipality or on an unincorporated parcel.
-The City of Louisville has a published zoning ordinance that includes specific intersection visibility restrictions and screening fence requirements in certain commercial situations; for unincorporated Winston County parcels outside any city limit, confirm building-permit and setback requirements with the Winston County Chancery Clerk-Rusty Foster, phone 662-773-3631-before construction begins, especially if your fence ties into a driveway entrance, road right-of-way, or shared boundary line.
+Permits here depend on whether your property is inside an incorporated town or on an unincorporated parcel, and we'll sort that out for you.
+The City of Louisville has a published zoning ordinance with specific intersection visibility restrictions and screening-fence requirements in certain commercial situations.
+If your parcel is in unincorporated Winston County outside any city limit, we'll confirm the building-permit and setback requirements with the Winston County Chancery Clerk - Rusty Foster, phone 662-773-3631 - before we start, especially if your fence ties into a driveway entrance, road right-of-way, or shared boundary line.

 Popular Fence Styles in Winston County